John F. Kennedy International Airport: New Terminal 6

+Construction on a new Terminal 6 began in February 2023.
+The terminal was designed by Corgan and will have ten gates, nine of which will be wide-body gates.
+The terminal will be opened in multiple phases; the first phase is expected to be completed by 2026 and, as of November 2022, is projected to cost $4.2 billion.
+The full terminal is expected to open in 2028.
+The new terminal will connect to Terminal 5; Terminal 7 will be demolished after the new Terminal 6's first phase of construction is completed.
+The construction will be built under a public–private partnership between the Port Authority and a consortium, known as JFK Millennium Partners, comprising JetBlue, RXR Realty, and Vantage Airport Group.

 Former terminals

 JFK Airport was originally built with ten terminals, compared to the five it has today.
 Ten terminals remained until the late 1990s, then nine remained until the early 2000s, followed by eight until 2011, seven until 2013 and six until 2023.

-Terminal 1 (1959—1995)
+Terminal 1 (1959–1995)

 The original Terminal 1 opened in November 1959, for Eastern Air Lines.
 It was designed by Chester L. Churchill.
 Eastern was the primary tenant of this terminal until its collapse on January 19, 1991.
 Shortly after Eastern's collapse, the terminal became vacant until it was finally demolished in 1995.
-It was located on the site of today’s Terminal 1, which opened in 1998.
+It was located on the site of today's Terminal 1, which opened in 1998.

-Terminal 2 (1962—2023)
+Terminal 2 (1962–2023)

-Terminal 2 opened in November 1962 as the home of Northeast Airlines, Braniff International Airways, and Northwest Airlines, and was last occupied by Delta Air Lines.
+Terminal 2 opened in November 1962 as the home of Northeast Airlines, Braniff International Airways, and Northwest Orient, and was last occupied by Delta Air Lines.
 The facility contained 11 jetbridge-equipped gates (C60–C70) and one mezzanine-level airline club, and it formerly housed several hardstands for smaller regional airliners.
 The terminal did not have a U.S. Customs and Border Protection processing facility, and was unable to accept any international flights arriving unless subject to US Customs preclearance.
 It was designed by the architectural firm White & Mariani.

-After the demise of Northeast Airlines and Braniff, the terminal was taken over by Pan Am and subsequently Delta.
+Delta moved to Terminal 2 following its merger with Northeast Airlines, swapping places with Braniff, and Pan Am moved its domestic flights to this terminal in 1986.
 Upon the completion of Terminal 4, T2's gates were prefaced with the letter 'C', and airside shuttle buses provided passenger connectivity between the terminals.
 Before 2013, Terminal 2 hosted most of Delta's operations in conjunction with Terminal 3.
 Still, the 2013–2015 expansion of Terminal 4 allowed the airline to consolidate most of its operations in the new larger facility, including international and transcontinental flights.
-In mid-2020, following drastic schedule reductions in the wake of the COVID-19 pandemic, Delta suspended all operations from Terminal 2, however the terminal re-opened to flights in July 2021.
-Terminal 2 permanently closed on January 13, 2023 and will be demolished at an unspecified date to make room for the new Terminal 1.
+In mid-2020, following drastic schedule reductions in the wake of the COVID-19 pandemic, Delta suspended all operations from Terminal 2; the terminal re-opened to flights in July 2021.
+Terminal 2 permanently closed for departures on January 10, 2023, and for arrivals on January 15, 2023.
+Terminal 2 was demolished to make room for the new Terminal 1.